Azurekuz/SuperStarcraftAgent354/README.md

 - Cobi: Get the agent to **create SCV Units**
 - Eugene: Creating GitHub Repo and Wiki, **Getting SCVs Units to gather resources**

+## Week of November 11th
+We have a functional repo and an agent to work off of.
+We have come up with a plan to split the agent up into three interacting modules: the Builder, the Producer, the Manager, and the Tactician.
+Each will preside over a task the agent must account for such as the construction and upgrading of buildings, the production of units, the managment of workers, and the movement and control of armies.
+Assignments:
+- Orion: TBD
+- Desmond: TBD
+- Cobi: TBD
+- Eugene: TBD

 # Updates

 ## Update on November 10th